GAidaraliev/DevOps-project/README.md

 ## Checking
 ![](images/docker4.PNG)

-* Check the list of running containers `docker ps`
+* You can also check the list of running containers using `docker ps` command

 # 6. Docker orchestration using Kubernetes
+As I said before I don't have access to Docker Hub that's why there won't be any screenshots.
+I tried to use my local docker images with minikube but it didn't work.